 To enter the U.S., all nonimmigrant international visitors (except Canadians) are required to have the proper visa stamp placed in their passports.
 “Nonimmigrant” means a person has no intention of staying in the U.S. permanently.
 Visas are obtained at a U.S. embassy or consulate abroad.
 Visas cannot be obtained within the U.S., because it is an "entry" document only.

-People come to the U.S. for many different reasons, and the type of visa you request should match the purpose for your visit.
+People come to the U.S. for many different reasons.
+The type of visa you request should match the purpose for your visit.
 Visa types are classified using an alpha-numeric system.
 For example, a visitor coming to study in the U.S. may be given an “F-1” or “J-1” student visa classification.
 A person coming to the U.S. for travel may be given a “B-2” visa, otherwise known as a tourist visa.
 The sample here shows what a tourist visa looks like:

 What is the purpose of the visa?

 The visa allows a nonimmigrant to travel to a U.S. port-of-entry (airport, for example) and present themself to a U.S. Immigration Inspector.
 The Inspector will ask some questions about the intent of coming to the U.S. and check to make sure that the nonimmigrant has an appropriate visa.
 Once admitted, an I-94 Arrival/Departure Record will be created.
 This indicates which nonimmigrant status they have been admitted to and the amount of time they are allowed to stay.

 A J-1 Exchange Visitor should only enter the U.S. with the visa that has the school's (or program) name noted on it (see annotation, above), even if the visa has not yet expired.
 If changing schools or programs, obtain a new visa with the new program name noted on it before entering or re-entering the U.S.

 Visa Expiration and Length of Stay in the U.S.